 5 Best Practices in Cloud-native Application Development

 Commonly referred to as being “born in the cloud,” the cloud-native approach now encompasses the best of software development techniques such as DevOps, Containerization, Microservices, Agile methodology, and more.
-According to the Cloud Native Computing Foundation (CNCF), “cloud-native technologies are empowering organizations to build and run scalable applications on dynamic cloud environments.”
+According to the Cloud Native Computing Foundation (CNCF), “cloud-native technologies empower organizations to build and run scalable applications on dynamic cloud environments.”

 Cloud-Native Development – Key Principles